 Oliver Foster, MACP, PSA, Child and Adolescent Psychotherapist

-I am a highly experienced psychotherapist who has worked within the field of Child and Adolescent Mental Health for over 25 years.
-I have worked in various clinic and hospital settings providing therapy to children of all ages through to young people up to 25 years of age.
+I am a very experienced Psychotherapist who has worked within the field of Child and Adolescent Mental Health for over 25 years.
+I have worked in various clinic and hospital settings providing therapy to children of all ages from infants through to young people up to 25 years of age.

 Below are common areas of difficulty for which I offer therapeutic help and support:

 - attachment problems

 - experiences of abuse

 I trained at the Society of Analytical Psychology in London and am an accredited member of the Association of Child Psychotherapists (ACP).
 The ACP is the main professional body for psychoanalytic psychotherapists working with children and adolescents in the UK and is registered with the Professional Standards Authority.